1. Abu Dhabi

 Talking to Arthur on the ground, Carolyn and Douglas return to confirm a bird strike, and that the engine would cost a quarter of million pounds to replace.
 Looking to be the end of MJN, Douglas suggests selling the plane to her wealthy ex-husband Gordon and tells Martin that every year he calls trying to buy it.
 Carolyn refuses to even consider selling the plane to her ex.
 After calling her ex, he announces he will be coming to Saint Petersburg straight away.

 Gordon arrives and checks out the plane with his engineer which takes some time.
-He offers £500, and always wanted the plane because she called the airline “My Jet Now”.
+He offers £500, and always wanted the plane because she called the airline 'My Jet Now'.
 Discussing on the way to the hotel, Douglas queries why he wanted the plane so much and turns around the taxi.
 He suggests that Gordon is having the plane repaired to steal it.
-Unbolting the control and having it put outside in the freezing temperature, Gordon puts his hand on the reattached control where they stick to it.
+Unbolting the control and having it put outside in the freezing temperature, Gordon puts his hand on the reattached control where it sticks to it.
 Carolyn, Douglas and Martin appear and blackmail him into saying he will hand over the engine in exchange for using Gin to remove his hands.

 Martin enters the cockpit with a problem; there is a civil war in Mali and the airfield is closed.
 Awaiting a suggestion from Douglas and Carolyn, Martin suggests flying somewhere like Timbuktu and telling Birling otherwise.
 Douglas arranges for the trip to Sardinia where he has a friend at the airfield who can pretend they are in Timbuktu.
 Before takeoff, Birling complains when told he is not getting his Talisker due to his not booking the flight in advance.
 Douglas offers to sell a bottle he stole from Carolyn for £200, but instead she plans on stealing it herself.